 The University have advised that assignments are likely to have been set prior to the start of the strike, or as a large number of academic staff are not striking, they may have been set during this period.

 Assignments are not typically reliant solely on teaching as students undertake their own reading and research, however, they will be marked by academic staff who are aware of the circumstances that may have impacted the assignment.
-The University are monitoring the disruption closely, and will seek to ensure that students are not disadvantaged as a result of the strikes.
+The University monitored the disruption closely, and will seek to ensure that students are not disadvantaged as a result of the strikes.

 Will this affect my outcome at the end of the academic year?